tsmith4014/mem0_deployment_lab/docs/instructors/instructor_notes.md

 - Show where config lives (`.env` on instance, SSM parameters, Terraform outputs)
 - Discuss IAM role vs long-lived keys for Bedrock

-### Assignment ideas (pick 1–3)
+### Assignments

 1. **SSM-first secrets (no tfvars for secrets)**
    - Move any student-provided secrets to SSM created out-of-band (AWS CLI / console), then modify Terraform to read them.
 2. **Monitoring**
    - Add CloudWatch metrics/dashboards (CPU, disk, memory, container logs) and document what “healthy” looks like.
-   - (Stretch) wire alerts into a chat tool.
+   - (Stretch) wire alerts into Slack.
 3. **API / Swagger refactor**
    - Add a new endpoint (e.g., “rotate API keys”) or refactor request/response shapes and update docs.
 4. **Separate API key vs Admin key**
    - Change Terraform to generate two distinct keys by default and update outputs + bootstrap.
 5. **Data-minded extension**
    - Export `/admin/all-memories` results to a CSV and create a small analysis notebook (top topics, per-user counts, growth over time).
+Or even better write the Python Machine Learning logic into the API and return the results.

 ## Common Questions